MicrosoftDocs/dynamics365smb-docs/business-central/shopify/shopify-faq.md

   - Smart-map customers by phone and email.
   - Use country-specific templates when creating customers, which helps ensure that tax settings are correct.
 - Import of orders from Shopify.
-  - Include orders created in varios sales channels, such as Online store or **Shopify POS**.
+  - Include orders created in various sales channels, such as Online store or **Shopify POS**.
   - Shipping costs, gift cards, tips, shipping and payment methods, transactions, and risk of fraud.
   - During the import, you can automatically create customers in [!INCLUDE [prod_short](../includes/prod_short.md)] or decide to manage the customers in Shopify.
    - Receive payout information from Shopify Payments.